heptarch/heptarch.github.io/drafts/demon.md

 discouraged, and those who keep asking are let go.
 A young woman is rumored to wander about and attend to the machines.
-The network is abandoned, but something bigger continues.
+The network is abandoned, but some larger work continues.

 <p align="center">
   ⁂